benhook1013/space-game/DESIGN.md

   component is added or removed, enabling pooling and targeting helpers.
 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
 - An `EnemySpawner` system releases groups of enemies at timed intervals.
+Ships draw from random factions with unique sprites, and a rare boss variant can appear for added challenge.
 - Mining asteroids with the laser awards mineral pickups each time.
 - The player mounts two weapons: an auto-firing mining laser that targets asteroids in range and a primary cannon that locks onto the nearest enemy.